Travel off season and get a massive 15% discount. Find out more

 This family-friendly Zanzibar to Northern Tanzania Overland Safari starts in Dar es Salaam, the largest city in Tanzania.

-From Dar es Salaam you have the option (extra cost) of taking a three-night trip to Zanzibar Islands, known as the Spice Islands.
+From Dar es Salaam we embark on a three-night trip to Zanzibar Islands, known as the Spice Islands.
 Zanzibar Island is one of the top beach destinations in Africa, combining white-sand beaches, tropical blue waters, exotic spices and vibrant cultures.

-All expenses on Zanzibar are for your own account - accommodation, activities and meals are not included in the price of your safari.
+All meals on Zanzibar are for your own account - meals are not included in the price of your safari.
 This means that you can choose how to spend your time on the islands and where to go.
-Your guide can help you to make accommodation arrangements on the island.
+Your guide can help you to arrange extra optional activities on the island.